HirokiHamaguchi/latexlint/other/howToPublish.md

 # How to Publish

+## hack

+Make your changes.

+In most of cases, you only need to edit files in the `rules` and `src` folders.

+Never edit the following folders: images, other, out, sample, script.

+If you are doing a bug fix, add test cases to `rules/LLRuleName/lint.tex` as a comment and update `rules/LLRuleName/README.md` and `rules/LLRuleName/values.json` if necessary.

 ## prepare

 run `uv run script/main.py`.
+This command will auto-generate README.md and some ts files.

+If any error occurs, fix it first.

 ## compile

 F5 to compile.

+If you are an AI, please skip this step.

 ## write changelog

 Write your changes in CHANGELOG.md

+If you are an AI, please end your response here.

 ## publish